 The beloved bandleader Louis Prima was born here, just off North Claiborne Avenue, in 1910.
-At the time, Sicilians like the Primas and other white immigrants lived alongside creoles of color and African-Americans in Treme.
-As a child, Prima absorbed the music and performance styles of his black neighbors: spasm bands on street corners, dance bands playing on the backs of trucks to advertise their gigs, spirituals emanating from churches, and brass bands marching in and out of St. Louis Cemetery No. 2.
+At the time, Sicilians like the Primas and other white immigrants lived alongside Creoles of color and African Americans in Treme.
+As a child, Prima studied the music and performance styles of his Black neighbors: spasm bands on street corners, dance bands playing on the backs of trucks to advertise their gigs, spirituals emanating from churches, and brass bands marching in and out of St. Louis Cemetery No. 2.
 He came to idolize Louis Armstrong, who was ten years Prima’s senior and grew up about a mile away.

 One night in 1934, bandleader Guy Lombardo heard Prima’s horn from outside of a club on Bourbon Street and recruited him to play in New York.
 Prima became a sensation at the Famous Door on 52nd Street (not to be confused with the Famous Door that later opened on Bourbon).
 From there he moved to Hollywood, and spent the rest of the decade playing to packed theaters across the country.
 He recorded and composed along the way—his tune “Sing, Sing, Sing,” popularized by Benny Goodman, became a jazz standard.